Published 07/09/20. Last updated 10/02/20.

 The first two questions below relate to plans in the wake of the July 21 announcement.
 Further items below relating to in-person or hybrid instruction will remain moot pending possible reactivation of plans for in-person or hybrid instruction at some point during the Fall 2020 semester.
 Rather than delete these items, however, we have moved them to an addendum section of this document for reference in the event that the in-person or hybrid options are reactivated on some scale during Fall 2020.

 This is a living document that will be supplemented and updated as needed on an ongoing basis.
 If you would like to propose a question to include here, or any other additions or corrections, please submit them to email@example.com.

-- Can I determine now whether my class would be one that would move to in-person instruction if/when the campus later allows for some in-person classes?
+- Can I determine now whether my class would be one that would move to in-person instruction if/when the campus later allows for some in-person classes in fall 2020?

-- If my class had been listed as in-person, does this mean it will definitely change from remote to in-person if/when the campus later opens for in-person classes?
+- If my class had been listed as in-person, does this mean it will definitely change from remote to in-person if/when the campus later opens for in-person classes in fall 2020?

 - What is “remote instruction” and how does it differ from “teaching an online course”?